 Know Before You Go

 The owners of Lhasa Fast Food have, since September 2018, opened a larger space in Elmhurst, Queens, called Lhasa Fresh Food.
-Students for a Free Tibet, a nonprofit organization that supports a grassroots campaign for the political separation of Tibet from China, has been organizing an annual Momo Crawl in Jackson Heights.
-The 8th Annual Momo Crawl is scheduled to take place on September 15, 2019.
+Students for a Free Tibet, a nonprofit organization that supports a grassroots campaign for the political separation of Tibet from China, runs an annual Momo Crawl in Jackson Heights.